 On separate pages to be attached to the application, please answer the following narrative questions.
 Please note that all responses in total should be limited to no more than seven (7) pages.
 Each page must have a minimum of 1" margins on all four sides of the paper.
-Font must be Times New Roman with minimum font size of 12.
+Font must be Arial 12-point.
 Responses may be single-spaced and only on one side of the paper.
 While graphics may be inserted into the response, margin and length of response restrictions will still adhere.
 Applications that do not adhere to these requirements will not be considered for funding.

-- 1. Activity Description Provide a detailed description of the proposed activity to be funded.
-Include a description of the location of the proposed activity and the clientele to be served by age, sex, race or other distinguishing demographic characteristic. - 2.
-Activity Need Describe the community need being addressed by the activity, including a description of the problem/need to be addressed by the activity and the manner by which the problem/need was identified.
-The description should address the extent to which the community need being addressed reflects a community need identified within the City of Utica's 2015-2020 Consolidated Plan. - 3.
-Activity Goals Describe in detail the anticipated goals of the proposed activity.
-The description should address the extent to which the goals of the activity reflect a community development goal identified within the City of Utica's 2015-2020 Consolidated Plan. - 4.
-Activity Objectives, Outcomes and Outputs HUD has prescribed specific objectives and outcomes to be used for all ESG-funded activities in order to standardize achievements at the local, state and national level.
+1. Activity Description - Provide a detailed description of the proposed activity to be funded.
+Include a description of the location of the proposed activity and the clientele to be served by age, sex, race or other distinguishing demographic characteristic.

+2. Activity Need - Describe the community need being addressed by the activity, including a description of the problem/need to be addressed by the activity and the manner by which the problem/need was identified.
+The description should address the extent to which the community need being addressed reflects a community need identified within the City of Utica's 2020-2024 Consolidated Plan.

+3. Activity Goals - Describe in detail the anticipated goals of the proposed activity.
+The description should address the extent to which the goals of the activity reflect a community development goal identified within the City of Utica's 2020-2024 Consolidated Plan.

+4. Activity Objectives, Outcomes and Outputs - HUD has prescribed specific objectives and outcomes to be used for all ESG-funded activities in order to standardize achievements at the local, state and national level.
 Please evaluate and describe your proposed activity according to the following definitions.
 Identify which objectives your activity will address, then identify the proposed outcome that your activity will achieve; please choose the best single objective and outcome.
-Bear in mind that, if funded, your information will be utilized in the preparation of the 2017 2018 Annual Plan and in reporting your accomplishments through the quarterly and year-end progress reports and the City's Consolidated Annual Performance Evaluation Report (CAPER).
+Bear in mind that, if funded, your information will be utilized in the preparation of the 2023 - 2024 Annual Plan and in reporting your accomplishments through the quarterly and year-end progress reports and the City's Consolidated Annual Performance Evaluation Report (CAPER).